shivani1706/photoholic/README.md

 # Photoholic
 PHOTOHOLIC
-- It is a gallery website
+- It is a gallery website which can be used by passionate photographers as a showcase of their skill
 - Tech stack: HTML, CSS
 - Made from scratch